jacobkap/ucrbook/docs/index.md

 ## Recommended reading

 While this book is designed to help researchers use this data, the FBI has an excellent manual on this data designed to help police agencies submit their data.
 That manual, called the "Summary Reporting System (SRS) User Manual" provides excellent definitions and examples of many variables included in the data.
 In this book when I quote the FBI, such as defining a crime, I quote from this manual.
-The manual is available to download as a PDF on the FBI's site and I've also posted it on my GitHub page [here](https://github.com/jacobkap/ucrbook/blob/main/FBI%20Uniform%20Crime%20Reporting%20(UCR)%20Program%20User%20Manual.pdf) for convenienceq.
+The manual is available to download as a PDF on the FBI's site and I've also posted it on my GitHub page [here](https://github.com/jacobkap/ucrbook/blob/main/FBI%20Uniform%20Crime%20Reporting%20(UCR)%20Program%20User%20Manual.pdf) for convenience.
 I highly recommend that you read this manual before using the data.
 That manual, alongside this book which tries to explain when and how the agencies don't follow the manual, will provide a solid foundation for your understanding of UCR data.

 ## How to contribute to this book